 Patrick Hulme

-Patrick Hulme is Assistant Professor of Social Sciences at the Hamilton School.
+Patrick Hulme is Assistant Professor of Law and Political Science at the Hamilton School.
 Hulme is a political scientist, with a focus on congressional-executive relations in U.S. Foreign Policy.
 He has previously served as a fellow at Stanford’s Center for International Security and Cooperation and at the Harvard Kennedy School’s Belfer Center.
 His research and teaching interests include congressional-executive relations in U.S. foreign policy, constitutional law, deterrence theory, and the U.S.-China relationship.

 His has been published by the American Political Science Review, International Studies Quarterly, The National Interest, The Diplomat, Lawfare, and other outlets.